Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Question 10

 "I have the resources and tools I need to do my job well."
-(Strongly disagree → Strongly agree, 1-5)
+(0-10)

 This catches the silent productivity killers.
 The slow laptop that wastes 30 minutes a day.
 The missing software license that forces workarounds.
 The understaffed team that means everyone covers two roles.
 People stop mentioning these things after a while because they assume nothing will change.

-• Score below 3: Ask a follow-up in the next survey: "What's the #1 tool, resource, or support that would most improve your work?"
+- Team average below 5: Ask a follow-up in the next survey: "What's the #1 tool, resource, or support that would most improve your work?"
 Then actually provide it.

 Question 11

 "I can disconnect from work during evenings and weekends without guilt."
-(Strongly disagree → Strongly agree, 1-5)
+(0-10)

 The guilt question matters more than the behavior question.
 Someone who works on Sunday because they want to is different from someone who works on Sunday because they'll fall behind if they don't.
 This question catches the second scenario.